drfleming0227/TLS-update/README.md

 ### Node.js

 Node.js uses the system supplied OpenSSL.
-TLSv1.2 requires OpenSSL 1.0.1c or higher.
+TLSv1.2 requires OpenSSL 1.0.1c or later.

 To check Node, in a shell on your **production system**, run: